Ulcerative Colitis

 Histological changes include non-granulomatous inflammation of the mucosa and submucosa, crypt abscesses (Fig. 1), and goblet cell hypoplasia (Table 1).
 Repeated cycles of ulceration and healing may lead to raised areas of inflamed tissue termed “pseudopolyps”.

-Much like Crohn’s disease, it appears to have a familial link, however smoking appears to have a protective role in Crohn’s disease.
+Much like Crohn’s disease, it appears to have a familial link.

 Ulcerative Colitis Crohn’s Disease